embrace-community/embrace-dapp/README.md

 3. Chat Server: The first stages of a Decentralised Chat Server, using XMTP for chat and Huddle for video calling
 4. Live Stream: Start a stream through LiverPeer Studio, and share the link with your community on Lens

-# Next Video Build

-## Screenshots

-- Viewing all your communities / public communites
-- Creating a new Community space
-  - Select the Apps
-  - Main Community page
-- Joining a public community
-  - Click to join → loading state → you are a member
-- Social App
-  - Setup Lens account
-  - View published posts
-  - Create a post
-- List each app and the integrations used
-  - Include Logos i.e. LivePeer, Lens, XMTP, Polygon

 ## Team

 <div style="display: flex; justify-content: space-between;">